IgniteUI/igniteui-docfx/en/components/themes/sass/presets/material.md

 # Default Theme
 The Material theme is the default theme in Ignite UI for Angular.
-To use it include the `igx-theme` mixins after `igx-core`.
+To use it include the `theme` mixins after `core`.

 ```scss
 @use "igniteui-angular/theming" as *;